turingschool-examples/empty-star-6264/README.md

 As a user
 When I visit a competition's show page
-Then I see a text field to enter a team name
+Then I see a text field to enter a team nickname
-When I fill in this field with the name of an existing team And I click the submit button
+When I fill in this field with the nickname of an existing team And I click the submit button
-Then the team with the name that I submitted is associated with this competition And I am redirected back to the competition's show page And I see that the team is now listed among the other teams in the competition
+Then the team with the nickname that I submitted is associated with this competition And I am redirected back to the competition's show page And I see that the team is now listed among the other teams in the competition

-(Note: you do not need to handle any sad paths, for example if the name entered does not match an existing team)
+(Note: you do not need to handle any sad paths, for example if the nickname entered does not match an existing team)
 ```

 ## Extension